 We at Auditel (UK) Ltd would like to explain what offsetting carbon emissions actually means, how it works, and how you or your business can become carbon neutral or verified carbon neutral.

 What is Carbon Offsetting?

 Utilising carbon offsets means essentially funding and investing in carbon offsetting projects and schemes around the world that remove carbon emissions from the atmosphere and reduce burning fossil fuels.
-For your business to be carbon neutral you must purchase offsets (sometimes called carbon credits) that match the same volume removed as you or your business is producing.
+For your business to be carbon neutral you must purchase carbon offsets (sometimes called carbon credits) that match the same volume removed as you or your business is producing.
 In simple terms, offsetting one tonne of carbon means there will be one tonne less of carbon in the atmosphere than there would have been previously.
 Offsetting projects help to combat carbon reduction and climate change, as well as care for local communities.
 Examples of such projects include the creation of clean renewable energy technologies, the developing of carbon capture technology or planting trees to remove CO2 from the atmosphere.

 Some organisations offset their entire carbon footprint, while others often aim to neutralise the impact of a specific carbon-creating activity, such as taking a flight.
-This is done by calculating the emissions of the specific trip and investing in offset schemes and projects that reduce those emissions, making the flight ‘carbon neutral’.
+This is done by calculating the emissions of the specific trip and investing in carbon offset schemes and projects that reduce those emissions, making the flight ‘carbon neutral’.

 Which Carbon Offset Projects Are There?